 - 1. Building coalitions and alliances; these activities are intrinsic to any successful advocacy effort and should also commence at an early stage.
-Before engaging in building a inclusive and gender policy advocacy, you or your organization should consult and build alliances with other gender and women organizations and partners, especially with those that share similar goals and interests.
+Before engaging in building a gender-responsive policy advocacy, you or your organization should consult and build alliances with other gender and women organizations and partners, especially with those that share similar goals and interests.
 Try to focus on those organizations who already develop similar advocacy work.
 It is also advisable to engage related governmental organizations in the alliance.
 This can facilitate sectoral policy formulation. - 2.
-Once you have built an alliance, it would be necessary to set up a Steering Committee that can already start a Rapid Gender Scan of existing (sectoral) policy and legal environment to identify the main inclusion gaps in WASH policies and organisations and in the implementation of the Watershed project, and conduct a stakeholder mapping.
-The following questions may help this task: - Is there any policy or legislation related to the issue that the alliance aims to advocate?
+Once you have built an alliance, it would be necessary to set up a Steering Committee that can already start a Rapid Gender Scan of existing (sectoral) policy and legal environment to identify the main gender gaps in SDGs implementation, and conduct a stakeholder mapping.
+The following questions may help this task: - Is there any policy or legislation related to the issue that the alliance aims to advocate? - Have some advocacy initiatives or policy consultation already been done before? - If so, what were the results? - Is anything similar being planned?
+What was the impact of similar initiatives on different groups, and on women in particular?
+For instance, you may identify that a high rate of miscarriages in an area is an issue, which could be related to the consumption of agricultural products polluted by mining activities.
+In this case, you may build partnerships with environmentalists, human rights groups, and feminist non-government or government organizations and research institutions.

-- Have some advocacy initiatives or policy consultation already been done before? - If so, what were the results? - Is anything similar being planned?
-What was the impact of similar initiatives on different groups, and on women and socially excluded groups in particular?
-For instance, you may identify that a high rate of diarrhoea in an area is an issue, which could be related to the consumption of polluted water by industrial activities, or a high rate of miscarriage in an area is an issue, which could be related to the consumption of saline water.
-In this case, you may build partnerships with environmentalists, human rights groups, and feminist non-government or government organizations and research institutions. - 3.
-Drafting a term of reference (ToR) policy review and analysis and sketch of a first plan of action, defining strategies and responsibilities.
-According to the results of your first Rapid Gender Scan, the steering committee should draft a ToR, which should clearly state which kind of resources (financial, gender expertise, networking, etc.) you need to mobilize to carry out a further detailed gender and social inclusion policy assessment.
-In case there is a lack of attention for gender and inclusion in policy, you may consider the need to advocate for input into the government policy formulation process.
-Probably you need to consider funds and time to this end, or to develop the gender analytical skills of the people who will be engaged in carrying out the gender and inclusion assessment of policies.
-After following these 3 previous steps you are ready to develop a gender responsive and socially inclusive policy formulation process.
+3. Drafting a term of reference (ToR) policy review and analysis and sketch of a first plan of action, defining strategies and responsibilities.
+According to the results of your first Rapid Gender Scan, the steering committee should draft a ToR, which should clearly state which kind of resources (financial, gender expertise, networking, etc) you need to mobilize to carry out a further detailed gender policy assessment.
+In case there is a lack of attention for gender issues in policy, you may consider the need to advocate for input into the government policy formulation process.
+Probably you need to consider funds and time to this end, or to develop the gender analytical skills of the people who will be engaged in carrying out the gender assessment of policies.
+After following these 3 previous steps you are ready to develop a gender responsive policy formulation process.

-The process of developing gender-responsive and socially inclusive policy formulation
+Developing a gender-responsive policy formulation process

 Before starting with the policy formulation process, you need to be aware that this requires an accurate gender assessment not only of official policies, but also of customary norms, religious norms, and legal plurality.
-The policy formulation process follows, at least, 4 distinctive steps (see figure).
+The policy formulation process follows, at least, 4 distinctive steps (see diagram 1).

-Steps of gender-responsive and socially inclusive policy formulation
+Diagram 1: Steps of gender-responsive policy formulation

-Be aware that there is no unique (blue print) formula to formulate a gender-responsive and socially inclusive policy.
+Be aware that there is no unique (blue print) formula to formulate a gender-responsive policy.
 That is why you need reflexive learning to adapt to a specific context.

-1. Gender assessment of policy
+1. Gender assessment of policy;